 The Company utilizes forward loan sale contracts to mitigate the interest-rate risk inherent in the Company's mortgage loan pipeline or rate-lock commitments and held-for-sale portfolio.
 Forward loan sale contracts are contracts for future delivery of mortgage loans.
 The Company agrees to deliver on a specified future date, a specified amount of loans, at a specified price or yield.
 However, the contract may allow for cash settlement.
-The credit risk inherent to the Company arises from the potential inability of counterparties to meet the terms of their contracts.
-In the event of nonacceptance by the counterparty, the Company would be subject to the credit risk of the loans retained.
-Such contracts are accounted for as derivatives and, along with related fees paid to investors, are recorded at fair value in derivative assets or liabilities, with changes in fair value recorded in mortgage banking revenue.
-Fair value is based on the estimated amounts that the Company would receive or pay to terminate the commitment at the reporting date.

-(1) Organization and Summary of Significant Accounting Policies, Continued
+(1) Organization and Summary of Significant Accounting Principles, Continued